Charlie Brown's teacher speaks Hadoop. Do you?

 This Big Data Playbook demonstrates in six common “plays” how Apache Hadoop, the open source poster child for big data technologies, supports and extends the enterprise data warehouse (EDW) ecosystem.
 If you read my blog post last month, How Hadoop can help…even if you don’t have big data, you’re already familiar with three of these plays: staging data, processing data, and archiving data.
 This white paper expands on that discussion with easy-to-understand diagrams, and then delves into three more complex, more integrated plays.

 If you like pictures and are interested in getting past the “wah wah wawah” of big data, then this white paper is for you.
-Download it today and let me know what you think.
+Once you start speaking the same language, big data is much easier to manage.